-These rules are being rescinded and recodified in the Skilled Trades rules.
-The bureau had a four-week period that licensees and stakeholders could propose a code change via the rules/code proposal form.
+These rules are being rescinded and recodified in the Skilled Trades Regulation rule set.
+The bureau had a four-week period that licensees and stakeholders could propose a code change via the rules/code proposal form and the bureau held an advisory meeting that all licensees and stakeholders were invited to participate in.